SharonLutz/powerMRMA/README.md

 analysis.
 Psychological methods, 15(4), 309-334.
 ```

-MA.4way is the 4 way decompoisition to mediation analysis.<br/>
+MA.4way is the 4 way decomposition to mediation analysis.<br/>
 ```
 VanderWeele, T. J. (2014).
 A unification of mediation and interaction: a four-way decomposition.
 Epidemiology (Cambridge, Mass.), 25(5), 749-761.